Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.Errick Bethel Sr.

 Who is responsible for a cervical cancer misdiagnosis?
 It could be the fault of the physician who failed to inquire about or observe the patient’s clinical signs of developing cancer, such as bleeding, pain, or inflammation.
 This doctor could also be found negligent if he or she failed to note or act on a laboratory’s recommendation that further tests be conducted.
 The doctor or his office staff could have failed to properly collect or preserve the Pap smear or other specimen.
 The cytotechnologist in the lab may have been inadequately trained or may be overworked.
 The laboratory which stained and interpreted the Pap smear slides could have been negligent in its interpretation or recommendations.
 The laboratory may not have been clear in its communication with the clinician.

 The most common treatments for early stage cervical cancers are radical hysterectomy and radiation therapy, usually in combination with chemotherapy.
 In later stages, the cancer can spread to the lymph nodes and other areas of the body, requiring extensive surgery, internal and external radiation and chemotherapy drugs that can diminish one’s quality of life.

-If you or someone you love suspects that a doctor, laboratory, technician or other medical professional has failed to make a proper diagnosis, call Columbia medical malpractice attorney Bert Louthian right away.
-With the Louthian Law Firm you will get hands-on help, exceptional results.
+If you or someone you love suspects that a doctor, laboratory, technician or other medical professional has failed to make a proper diagnosis, call medical malpractice attorney Bert Louthian right away.
+With the Louthian Law Firm’s personal injury attorneys, you will get hands-on help, exceptional results.
 Call (803) 454-1200.